-Despite the widespread use of metal brackets in orthodontics and teeth alignment, these brackets are unpleasant for many people, especially young people and those with specific jobs, because of unpleasant appearance of the teeth.
+For many people, despite the widespread use of metal brackets in orthodontics and teeth alignment, they are unpleasant for many people, and those with specific jobs.
+This is often due to the unpleasant appearance of the teeth.
 To this end, tooth-colored ceramic brackets are made with the same function of metal brackets.

 Introducing ceramic brackets